JaredNgwj/SC1015/README.md

 **Data Set** :

-**Our Questions** :
+**Our Problem Formulation** :
 1. How can we predict the Happiness Level of a City given several of it's Health metrics?
 2. What determines if a City is both Happy and Healthy?
 3. Can we identify underlying patterns or relationships among cities based on their health-related metrics?

-**Rationale of Questions** : We believe that Health and Happiness are the most important factors in everyone.
+**Motivation** : We believe that Health and Happiness are the most important factors in everyone.
 They are the factors in determining the quality of life that each indivdual experiences.
 Hence, we want to explore how are we able to achieve a Happy and Healthy Country and bring the best quality of life to everyone.

 ---